 - Ugly bezel around screen

-Unlike other touch screen monitors like the Dell 2418HT, which tries to disguise itself as a regular screen, the Acer T232HL makes a statement - it’s clear from looking at it that this is a touch screen device, not just some random screen to watch YouTube on.
+Unlike other touch screen monitors which try to disguise themselves as a regular screen, the Acer T232HL makes a statement - it’s clear from looking at it that this is a touch screen device, not just some random screen to watch YouTube on.

 There is a fairly chunky 1.25-inch bezel around the entire screen, which looks quite ugly now that we’re used to edgeless touch screens on many of the best smartphones.
 It can be a blessing in disguise though, as it gives you something to grab when you need to readjust the screen angle.
 That's a generous take on the design, however, but it is very practical.